midhunln9/Emma-My-version-Midhun/README.md

 # Practice Voice Agent

-Simple LiveKit voice agent for local console testing.
+Simple LiveKit voice agent with intentionally minimal code.

+The current code follows this structure:

+- `Assistant(Agent)` owns the voice pipeline configuration
+- `AgentSession()` is created with default settings
+- `entrypoint()` only starts the session with the assistant

+## What The Agent Uses

+- STT: OpenAI `gpt-4o-mini-transcribe`
+- LLM: OpenAI `gpt-4.1`
+- TTS: OpenAI `gpt-4o-mini-tts`
+- VAD: Silero

+The assistant instructions currently tell it to be helpful and kind, and to identify itself as Midhun.

-## Required environment variables
+## Required Environment Variables

+- `OPENAI_API_KEY`
 - `LIVEKIT_URL`
 - `LIVEKIT_API_KEY`
 - `LIVEKIT_API_SECRET`
-- `OPENAI_API_KEY`

 ## Setup